 - Awards or Achievement Pay made for a suggestion or achievement made in a month served in a combat zone

-- Student loan repayments if the entire year of service required to earn the repayment was performed in a combat zone
+- Student loan repayments for the portion of the year you were present in a combat zone

 Special Rules Regarding Tax Exempt Combat Pay and Benefits

-Pay earned while hospitalized due to having served in a combat zone: You can also exclude military pay earned while hospitalized (you don’t have to be hospitalized in the combat zone).
+You can also exclude military pay earned while hospitalized as a result of wounds, disease, or injury incurred while serving in the combat zone.
+You don’t have to be hospitalized in the combat zone.
 This is true even if you’re hospitalized after combat zone service.

 There may be certain exceptions to this, such as being in the area during leave, passing through during travel, or you are there for personal convenience.